harvester/docs/docs/install/harvester-configuration.md

 !!!warning
     **Security Risks**: The configuration file contains credentials which should be kept secret.
 Please do not make the configuration file publicly accessible.

+!!!note
+    **Configuration Priority**: When you provide a remote Harvester Configuration file during the install of Harvester, the Harvester Configuration file will not overwrite the values for the inputs you had previously filled out and selected.
+Priority is given to the values that you input during the guided install.
+    For instance, if you have in your Harvester Configuration file specified `os.hostname` and during install you fill in the field of `hostname` when prompted, the value that you filled in will take priority over your Harvester Configuration's `os.hostname`.

 ### `server_url`